cha0s/shrub/README.md

 ### Building the docs

-If you'd like to build the project documentation, first create a directory `$ mkdir gh-pages`, then run `$ npm run-script doc`.
-The documentation will be contained in that directory.
-Why, you ask?
-It makes the maintainers' life easier! :smiley:
+If you'd like to build the project documentation, run `$ npm run-script doc`.

 ### TODO